Introductory Soil and Water Conservation Engineering

 No Tillage

 In the no-tillage system of operation, the soil surface is not disturbed much and left more or less intact.
 The operations performed are under cutting, loosening and drying of the upper soil layer, so that weeds do not grow and stubbles of the previous crop remain as such in the field.
 When there are no weeds, the under cutting operations are not required, and seeds are sown directly into the soil by special types of seed drills.
 Incidentally, the shifting (Jhoom) cultivation, prevalent in north-east India, is perhaps the best example of no-tillage traditionally followed since hundreds of years.
 In jhoom cultivation, a part of a forest land is burnt to clear it and seeds are manually dibbled without any ploghing or major soil disturbance.
 When the naturally occurring soil nutrients are exhausted, the land is abandoned and a new piece of forest land is selected for burning and subsequent cultivation.
-However, this method of cultivation has a risk of aggravating soil erosion problem if practiced on hill slopes (which usually is the case)
+However, this method of cultivation has a risk of aggravating soil erosion problem if practiced on hill slopes (which usually is the case).

 Terrace rice cultivation in Phek district (Jhoom Cultivation).(Source: http://gbpihedenvis.nic.in/html/vol16_2/S.S.%20Rathore.htm)